In this section

 Across the year we facilitate a number of programs to equip nurses with the requisite knowledge, skills, abilities and attributes to investigate and improve practice.

-The BEST (Building Evidence with Support to Transform Practice) Program provides nurses with the opportunity to develop their own research project through the competence in
+Generously supported by The RCH Foundation, the BEST (Building Evidence with Support to Transform Practice) Program provides nurses with the opportunity to develop their own research project through the competence in

 The basics on how to write an abstract.
 This workshop is aimed at those writing an abstract for the Nursing Research and Clinical Innovations Symposium, however, may be helpful for any conference abstract.
 The workshop is now found on learning hero (RCH staff access only).